 The onsite directors will be your program leader and are there to lead and guide you during your study abroad experience.
 Our programs also have assistant directors that help manage the programs, especially during the excursions and cultural activities.
 Onsite directors are usually host-country nationals with cross-cultural experience.
 All of our directors have experience working with groups and have international experience (travel and work) and many have studied abroad themselves as students.

-Laura "Leydi" Hernández was born and raised in Heredia, Costa Rica where our program is based.
+Leidy "Laura" Hernández was born and raised in Heredia, Costa Rica where our program is based.
 Since she was a child her interest in nature was evident.
 In 2006 she started her studies in Tourism with a focus on Group Management.
 This is a profession that has allowed her to combine her passions of teaching, enjoying nature, culture, and learning foreign languages.
 After graduating from Alajuela’s Community College, and getting her certification from the Costa Rican Tourism Board as a bilingual tour guide, Laura began her career in Tourism working at INBioparque, where she managed groups of local and foreign students.
-She had the opportunity to interact with tourists from all over the world and guided groups of professionals in botanic, entomology, education, bioprospecting, sustainable tourism, politics, and health.
+She had the opportunity to interact with tourists from all over the world and guided groups of professionals in botany, entomology, education, bioprospecting, sustainable tourism, politics, and health.
 Laura was also a tutor for summer workshops for children and teenagers.
 After her positive experience with INBioparque Laura continued working for different travel agencies as a freelance tour guide.
 She was able to gain more experience in the profession and had the chance to travel to amazing places all over Costa Rica.
-In 2009, Laura was hired to work for Travel Excellence Tour Operators (TETO) as their Coordinator of Sustainability Programs.
-In this position she developed tasks such as the implementation of a recycling program, planning and execution of communal activities and design trainings for local tour guides amongst other functions.
-Working as part of a team Laura took part in the ISO 9001 implementation and certification process with TETO.
-They obtained the highest level in the Certification for Sustainable Tourism Award and recently undertook the process to obtain the Carbon Neutral Certification.
-In 2012, Laura completed a second degree in Sustainable Tourism Management at Estate Distance University and currently studies Portuguese and Italian (she loves languages!).
+Laura completed a second degree in Sustainable Tourism Management at Estate Distance University, studied Portuguese and Italian (she loves languages!) and is currently studying a degree in Human Resources.
+She is First Aid and CPR certified and is trained in leading groups of people with disabilities and also knows a bit of LESCO (Costa Rican sign Language).
 During her free time, Laura enjoys being surrounded by nature above all else.
 She also loves visiting small Costa Rican towns, going to concerts, and reading a good book.

 Angélica (Angie) is a native josefina (someone born in San José, Costa Rica).
 She graduated as a tour guide from UNACE University in 2004.
 Since then she has worked with non-profit foundations and travel companies sharing her knowledge of Costa Rica’s biodiversity and natural history with visitors from around the world.
 Angélica has worked with INBioparque, a national conservation foundation and wildlife park in Heredia, for many years.
 She also leads tours for Costa Rican school children with Sura, an environmental education company, and works with Poas International Corporation, a local company specializing in tourism for Costa Rican senior citizens.
 In 2010, Angélica led workshops for at-risk youth on topics including environmental conservation, farming techniques, and recycling in their schools and communities with the Randy Explorer Foundation, a program sponsored by the government of Andorra.
 She is First Aid and CPR certified and is trained in leading groups of people with disabilities.
 She worked as a program director for 7 years at Sol Education Abroad guiding students in learning about Costa Rica’s unique biodiversity and culture as well as improving their Spanish and participating in volunteer programs.